-On September 9, 2019, the Company sold its Oakley, California site to a third party for \$7, of which \$4 was received at closing with receipt of the remaining \$3 of proceeds contingent upon the completion of certain future environmental remediation activities at the site.
-In connection with the sale, Chemours has retained \$10 in existing environmental remediation liabilities, which is a component of all other sites in the significant sites table above.
-The Company recognized a \$2 gain on the sale, which was deferred and will be recognized as the Company completes certain environmental remediation activities at the site.
+On September 9, 2019, the Company sold its Oakley, California site to a third party for \$7, of which \$4 was received at closing.
+Receipt of the remaining \$3 of proceeds was contingent upon the completion of certain environmental remediation activities at the site; these environmental remediation activities were completed, and the associated proceeds were received, in the fourth quarter of 2020.
+In connection with the sale, Chemours retained \$10 in existing environmental remediation liabilities. \$4 and \$7 of environmental remediation liabilities remained on the Company's consolidated balance sheets at December 31, 2020 and 2019, respectively, and are reflected as a component of all other sites in the significant sites table above.
+The Company recognized a \$6 gain on the sale, inclusive of the aforementioned \$3 of proceeds received in the fourth quarter of 2020.
+The remaining portion of the gain was previously deferred and also recognized in the fourth quarter of 2020 based on the Company's completion of certain environmental remediation activities at the site.